edurbrito/bombardier-II/README.md

 ### Initial Scene

 #### Objects
-There will be a helicopter, placed in the top left corner of the screen, as well as some randomly generated monsters and buildings below them.
+There will be a helicopter, placed in the top left corner of the screen, some randomly generated monsters moving towards the helicopter in the top right corner and buildings below them.

 ### Movement Control and Time Factor